Sunday March 9, 2014

 Since the proclamation of the CCRA on November 1, 1999, the CRA staffing is no longer governed by the Public Service Employment Act and appointments under the CRA’s new staffing directives may no longer be appealed.
 We still, however, continue to represent our members under the Agency’s Staffing Recourse system.

-Additionally, with the change in recourse brought about through the Canada Customs and Revenue Agency Act and the subsequent CRA Directives on Staffing and Recourse, we still continue to represent our members under these new initiatives, especially during the Independent Third Party Review process.
+With the change in recourse brought about through the Canada Customs and Revenue Agency Act and the subsequent CRA Directives on Staffing and Recourse, we continue to represent our members under these new initiatives, especially during the Independent Third Party Review (ITPR) process.
+The National Office of UTE provides representation at ITPRs.
 As well, direction, advice and training on this new system of recourse are provided to representatives and members as principles, decisions and jurisprudence evolves.

 As a PSAC “component union”, the UTE is able to offer its members the full and impressive scope of Alliance education courses.
 These range from a single day’s seminar to a full week’s residential school.
 Topics are as varied as steward’s training, health and safety, human rights and political action.